ryanwelcher/custom-blocks-for-busy-developers/readme.md

 ### First half: Covering the essentials

 -   How `block.json` works and why it matters
 -   What the build process does (and how to stop fighting it)
 -   Registering blocks the correct way.
 -   Just enough React/JSX to build functional, modern blocks
 -   How to use the `create-block` tool to scaffold faster and avoid boilerplate
 -   Debugging tips for common block issues and build errors
 -   Practical examples that you can copy, paste, and actually use

 ### Second Half: Guided Work Session

 In the second half, it’s your turn to build — with help.
 You’ll choose between:

 -   Bringing a custom block idea you want to work on, **or**
 -   Selecting from a list of pre-defined commonly built block ideas

 You’ll get time to work through the process with support from the speaker and others in the room.
 Whether you're experimenting, troubleshooting, or finishing a real feature, this session is all about giving you the space and guidance to get hands-on and make progress.

+## Setup

+1. Check this repo out into the `wp-content/plugins` directory. `git clone https://github.com/ryanwelcher/custom-blocks-for-busy-developers.git`
+2. Change directories into the plugin `cd custom-blocks-for-busy-developer`.
+3. Install the dependencies `npm install`
+4. Start the build build process with `npm run start`